China defiant over South China Sea skirmishes in ASEAN talks and blames meddling by foreign forces

 “ASEAN and its diplomatic maneuvers have sustained the relative peace and progress of Southeast Asia to date.
 ASEAN will continue to be useful in that regard.
 Big powers cannot do what they wish in the region,” said Ong, who is now deputy chairman of the S. Rajaratnam School of International Studies in Singapore.

-Nearly 6,000 people have been killed and over 3 million displaced in a civil war after the Myanmar army ousted an elected government in 2021.
-The military has backtracked on an ASEAN peace plan it agreed to in late 2021 and fighting has continued with pro-democracy guerillas and ethnic rebels.
+Nearly 6,000 people have been killed and over 3 million displaced in Myanmar’s civil war after the army ousted an elected government in 2021.
+The military has backtracked on an ASEAN peace plan it agreed to in late 2021 and fighting has continued with pro-democracy guerrillas and ethnic rebels.

 Myanmar’s top generals have been shut out of ASEAN summits since the military takeover.
 Thailand will host an informal ASEAN ministerial-level consultation on Myanmar in mid-December as frustration grows in the bloc over the prolonged conflict.